serifpersia/pianolux-esp32/README.md

 ![278872118-91beaa8e-c168-46cb-b048-daac8cc76df6](https://github.com/serifpersia/pianolux-esp32/assets/62844718/3bd11a11-d939-49d8-b532-466c98aa4975)

 ## MIDI over Local Network
 This project supports MIDI over a local network, enabling the use of MIDI devices on your PC with no latency.
 For Windows, use rtpMIDI software, and use ESP's IP and port 5004.
 Ensure the ESP is in non-AP mode to use MIDI over the network.
+Supports sending & reciving MIDI data betweeen ESP32 board & rtpMIDI capable device like PC using rtpMIDI application.

 ![MIDI Setup](https://github.com/serifpersia/pianolux-esp32/assets/62844718/607b969f-22e1-47f6-ab7a-4f76f3074b41)